gruntwork-io/terragrunt/docs/_docs/02_features/caching.md

 find . -type d -name ".terragrunt-cache" -prune -exec rm -rf {} \;
 ```

-Also consider setting the `TERRAGRUNT_DOWNLOAD` environment variable if you wish to place the cache directories somewhere else.
+Also consider setting the `TG_DOWNLOAD_DIR` environment variable if you wish to place the cache directories somewhere else.